mit212/lab1_2025/README.md

 ## 1 Pre-lab and Software Set Up

-Before starting the lab, take a picture of the components on the benchtop workspace. **You must return everything to the exact same state as the beginning of the lab, with all the components laid out.**
+Before starting the lab, take a picture of the components on your benchtop. **You must return everything to the exact same state as the beginning of the lab, with all the components laid out.**

 Please install the following software.
 Although you are working in pairs today, both of your machines should have all of these software.